rikosintie/Discovery/docs/appendix-discovery-automation.md

 ## Daily automation

-A daily schedule is used here since the Discovery scripts are lightweight — a handful of SSH pulls and an SNMP walk against a small switch/firewall count — and daily granularity on the MAC table / port maps is more useful for catching device moves close to when they happen.
+A daily schedule is used here since the Discovery scripts are lightweight — a handful of SSH pulls against a small switch count, plus one SNMP walk against the firewall — and daily granularity on the MAC table / port maps is more useful for catching device moves close to when they happen.

-Wrapper script (`~/discovery-daily.sh`) that sources credentials, activates the venv, runs the pull/merge/map sequence, commits results to a local git repo, and records a last-run status line:
+Wrapper script (`~/discovery-daily.sh`) that sources credentials, activates the venv, runs the pull/merge/map sequence, commits results to a local git repo, and appends a timestamp to `~/discovery-last-run.txt` so a completed run can be confirmed without digging through the log.

 ----------------------------------------------------------------